-Basically, you assemble the ingredients for a fresh, healthy salad by layering them in a wide-mouth glass canning jar.
+Basically, you assemble the ingredients for a fresh, healthy salad by layering them in a specific order in a glass canning jar.

-If you do it right, you can make up a bunch of jar salads on Sunday, put them in the refrigerator and having your lunches made up for the entire week.
-Prepared well, a jar salad kept in the refrigerator will be as fresh up to a week later as it was the day you assemble it.
-And no vacuum-sealing necessary.
+If you do it right, you can make up a bunch of jar salads on Sunday, put them in the refrigerator, and have your lunches made up and ready to go for the entire week.
+Prepared well, a jar salad kept in the refrigerator will be as fresh up to a week later as it was the day you assembled it.
+And no vacuum-sealing is necessary.

-To eat, simply dump the contents of the jar into a bowl, give it a quick toss and you have a delicious, nutritious and affordable lunch.
+To eat, simply dump the contents of the jar into a bowl, give it a quick toss and you have a delicious, nutritious, and affordable meal.

 The operative words here are “do it right.”
 I promise if you do it wrong, you’ll end up with a soggy, slimy mess of a salad and that will be disappointing at best.
 You do not want that to happen, so let’s go through the simple steps to make Salad in a Jar.